|

 Term of service (1st, 2023-2027)

 Gabriela Rudd-Garces earned her PhD in 2022, focusing on the molecular genetic characterization of osteo-articular diseases in dogs and cats.
-Her doctoral studies were conducted at the National University of La Plata, Argentina, and the University of Bern, Switzerland.
-Upon completing her PhD, she joined the Institute for Animal Breeding and Genetics at Justus-Liebig University Gießen as a postdoctoral researcher.
-During her time there, she specialized in computational biology methods and conducted studies into the identification of causative genetic variants for heritable phenotypes in pets and farm animals.
-Her work contributed to the discovery of genetic variants responsible for skeletal dysplasia, auditory-pigmentary syndrome, and neurological and eye disorders in several domestic species.
-In 2024, Rudd-Garces took on the role of research and development manager at Generatio GmbH, a company specializing in genetic diagnostics for domestic animals.
-In this position, she oversees strategic research initiatives to advance animal health and welfare through state-of-the-art diagnostic solutions.
+Her doctoral studies were conducted at the National University of La Plata (La Plata, Argentina) and the University of Bern, (Bern, Switzerland).
+Upon completing her PhD, she joined the Institute for Animal Breeding and Genetics at the University of Giessen (Giessen, Germany), as a postdoctoral researcher.
+During her time there, she specialized in computational biology methods to characterize sequence variants associated with rare diseases and complex traits in livestock.
+Her work contributed to the discovery of genetic variants responsible for skeletal dysplasia, auditory-pigmentary syndrome, and neurological and eye disorders in several domestic species, enabling the development of commercially available genetic tests.
+In 2024, Rudd-Garces took on the role of research and development manager at Generatio GmbH (Heidelberg, Germany), a company specializing in genetic diagnostics for domestic animals.
+There, she built and led a new R&D team and spearheaded the development of innovative genetic diagnostic tests for pets, horses, and camels, including an inbreeding and fitness test to evaluate key genetic-diversity parameters and support breeders in optimizing mating strategies.
+She is currently an independent researcher focusing on animal health and welfare innovation.

 Member